faysal515/tenderd/Readme.md

 Used Next.js 14 with app router.
 Basic plain setup with tailwind css. no statement management library. only useStates and hooks.

-Views are pretty basic. vehicle realtime status page is showing flickering everytime there's an update happening.
+Views are pretty basic. **Vehicle realtime status page is showing flickering everytime there's an update happening. ecuDeviceId has to be device-001**

 ## Technical Choices and Rationale

 **Server-Sent Events (SSE) over WebSockets** - Client/browser have no control over how vehicle sensor data is changed, thus no use of opening bi-directional(websocket) connection

 **Hybrid approach for Maintenance record** - Mixing denormalization for quick access to the latest maintenance record in the vehicle collection which might be useful from Product UX view. and normalization for keeping a full chain of history with its full details.

+All modern vehicles are equipped with an ECU(Electronic Control Unit) board that communicates with sensors and the server.
+Thus the assumption is that, hardware attached in the vehicle can emit all data at once

+For IoT real-time status, IoT gateways like ThingsBoard are typically used, with inputs in specific hardware code. for simplicity, it's plain object.

+In this simulation service, **Kafka** is used for publishing and consuming messages to update data, simplifying real-time status updates.

+This assignment is a simplified simulation and does not cover all aspects required for a production environment, such as database optimization for writes and querying.

 Thanks for reading till the end :).
 I'd appreciate getting a feedback over email